 If your adult child or other family member is found to not have the capacity to sign his or her own Powers of Attorney, it may be necessary to apply for “Guardianship”.

 A Guardian is someone who steps in to make decisions for the person who lacks capacity.
-A Guardian of Property would be necessary for situations as when someone is in a coma, has a mental illness, brain injury, dementia, or any accident or illness that can impair cognitive ability.
+A Guardian of Property would be necessary for situations as when someone is in a coma, has a mental illness, profound developmental disability, brain injury, dementia, or any accident or illness that can impair cognitive ability.
 A Guardian is very similar to a POA as it has very similar authorities.

 Statutory Guardianship of Property does not give anyone the legal authority to make decisions about what would be typically included as Guardian of Personal Care such as: Healthcare, nutrition, clothing, shelter, safety, hygiene.
 Fortunately, relatives such as parents are often already the substitute decision maker for medical decisions and don’t really need that extra legal authority to make decisions over hygiene etc.